shoma07/linked_list/README.md

 # LinkedList

-Implementing linked list in Ruby
+Implementing linked list(doubly and circularly) in Ruby

 ## Installation